 The Colorado River begins high in the Rocky Mountains.
 As it flows down the western slope of the Continental Divide it joins the Gunnison River at Grand Junction, CO.
 Soon the Colorado slows and begins to take on the character of a desert river.
 By the time the Colorado reaches Professor Valley it is entrenched in deepening canyons of warm pink, red, and ochre sandstone.
 The river often carries rich loads of sediment hiding the array of fascinating aquatic life just below the surface.

-n working with both children and adults and are wonderful cooks!
+Like all CFI trips, this trip will be led by CFI guide/naturalists who holds wilderness emergency medical and CPR training.
+CFI guides are highly knowledgeable about the Colorado Plateau.
+They are inspiring and creative teachers, experienced in working with both children and adults and added benefit, they are wonderful cooks!
 As we move along the river, CFI staff will offer activities focusing on the local geology, ecology, cultural and natural history of this region.